learn-co-curriculum/onl01-seng-pt-030220/README.md

 ### Weeks 31-32: PROJECT MODE!

 # Past Weekly Assignments

+### Week 27
+1. JS and Rails: Communication with the Server (Fetch Lab) (3 Lessons)
+2. JS and Rails: Communication with the Server (JS Fundamentals Lab) (3 Lessons)
+3. JS and Rails: Communication with the Server (JS Fundamentals: Traversing Nested Objects) (2 Lessons)
+4. JS and Rails: Communication with the Server (Finish) (4 Lessons)
+5. JS and Rails: Putting it all Together (2 Lessons)

 ### Week 26
 1. JS and Rails: Recognizing JavaScript Events (Functions In JavaScript) (3 Lessons)